joshwcomeau/new-component/README.md

   <a href="https://www.npmjs.org/package/new-component"><img src="https://img.shields.io/npm/v/new-component.svg?style=flat" alt="npm"></a>
 </p>

-# `new-component`
+# new-component

 ### Simple, customizable utility for adding new React components to your project.

 <img src="https://github.com/joshwcomeau/new-component/blob/master/docs/divider@2x.png?raw=true" width="888" height="100" role="presentation">

-Anyone else sick of writing the same component boilerplate, over and over?

-This project is a globally-installable CLI for adding new React components.
-It's dead simple to use, and requires no configuration, although it's easy to customize it to fit your project's coding style.
+This project is a CLI tool that allows you to quickly scaffold new components.
+All of the necessary boilerplate will be generated automatically.

+This project uses an opinionated file structure discussed in this blog post: [**Delightful React File/Directory Structure**](https://www.joshwcomeau.com/react/file-structure/).

+> **NOTE: This project is not actively maintained.** I continue to use it in my own projects, but I don't have the bandwidth to review PRs or triage issues.
+I very much encourage forks!
+Feel free to fork this project and tweak it however you wish. ❤️

 <br />